suhasmaddali/Fake-News-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Fake-News-Prediction/blob/main/Images/True%20news%20df.jpg"/>

-Similarly, we are also interested in looking at the fake news dataset.
-We tend to see similar columns on this dataframe as well.
-We will combine the dataframes in order to perform machine learning analysis.
+In a similar vein, we're keen on examining the dataset comprised of fake news.
+It appears to have similar columns to the true news dataset.
+For the purpose of conducting a comprehensive machine learning analysis, we plan to merge these two datasets together.

 <img src = "https://github.com/suhasmaddali/Fake-News-Prediction/blob/main/Images/Fake%20news%20df.jpg"/>